SylviaRemington/car-ninja/README.md

 - The ability to be different characters as you play.

-If time, add sections including: Features, Screenshot/Images/Visuals Descriptions,MVP Requirements, Early Concept/Ideas, Process aka Build/CodeProcess, Known Issues & Bug Solves, Edge Cases Covered, and also disclaimer since I'm re-creating a game that is already big "Fruit Ninja".
+- If time, add sections including: Features, Screenshot/Images/Visuals Descriptions, Early Concept/Ideas, Process aka Build/CodeProcess, Known Issues & Bug Solves, Edge Cases Covered, and also disclaimer since I'm re-creating a game that is already big "Fruit Ninja".
 Somewhere state that this is educational, for learning class purposes, and is from a ninja-movie-watching-fan!

 ## Ahas & Awarenesses from this project while researching code, coding, and fixing bugs